-The Zetech University sports fraternity has a reason to celebrate after the varsity Karate team silenced over 12 universities to emerge second in the Kenya University Sports Association (KUSA) national championship playoffs, and qualify for the upcoming East Africa Championship Games to be held in Tanzania.
+The Zetech University sports fraternity celebrated a deserved win after the varsity Karate team silenced over 12 universities to emerge second in the Kenya University Sports Association (KUSA) national championship playoffs, to qualify for the upcoming East Africa Championship Games to be held in Tanzania.

 Coach Martin Ndegwa celebrated the win with his side, noting that this was no mean fete for the growing team,